Hujanen91/Project_1_Red_Dead_Redemption_2/README.md

 Actual:

-Website behaved as expected on every browser and on different devices with the exception of Mozilla Firefox where the navbar was hidden and the brush effect on the titles didn't work as expected [Unfixed Bugs](#unfixed-bugs)
+Website behaved as expected on every browser and on different devices with the exception of Mozilla Firefox where the brush effect didn't apply as expected [Unfixed Bugs](#unfixed-bugs)

 Website was also opened on the following devices and no responsive issues were seen: